fluffy/blinky/README.md

 # blinky

 Blinking lights to tell time.
-And beeps.
+And it beeps.

 # Build and flash